AxonIQ/reference-guide/axon-framework/deadlines/event-schedulers.md

  4. [Axon Server](../../axon-server/introduction.md) based
  5. [db-scheduler](https://github.com/kagkarlsson/db-scheduler) based

+It is important to note that the `JubRunrEventScheduler`, `QuartzEventScheduler`, `AxonServerEventScheduler` and `DbSchedulerEventSerializer` all should use the [event `Serializer`](../serialization.md#event-serialization) to serialize and deserialize the scheduled event.
+If the `Serializer` used by the scheduler does not align with the `Seralizer` used by the event store, exceptional scenarios should be expected.
+The Quartz implementation's `Serializer` can be set by defining a different `EventJobDataBinder`, whereas the JobRunr, Axon Server and db-scheduler implementations allows defining the used `Serializer` directly through the builder.

+One or more components will be listening for scheduled Events.
+These components might rely on a transaction bound to the thread that invokes them.
+Scheduled events are published by threads managed by the `EventScheduler`.
+To manage transactions on these threads, you can configure a `TransactionManager` or a `UnitOfWorkFactory` that creates a transaction bound unit of work.

+### Simple Event Scheduler

 The pure-Java implementation of the `EventScheduler` uses a `ScheduledExecutorService` to schedule event publication.
 Although the timing of this scheduler is very reliable, it is a pure in-memory implementation.
 Once the JVM is shut down, all schedules are lost.
 This makes this implementation unsuitable for long-term schedules.
 The `SimpleEventScheduler` needs to be configured with an `EventBus` and a `SchedulingExecutorService` \(see the static methods on the `java.util.concurrent.Executors` class for helper methods\).

+### Jobrunr Event Scheduler

 The `JobRunrEventScheduler` is a more reliable and enterprise-worthy implementation.
 It offers several ways to persist the scheduled jobs, and has good integration with Spring Boot.